Updates from the ISU Extension and Outreach leadership team

 Community and Economic Development

-- Diane Van Wyngarden is leading the Best of the Upper Mississippi River Road Scholar tour Sept.
-9–15.
-Through this travel course, participants from eight U.S. states will learn about community histories, local economies, innovative local projects and community challenges.
-Communities along the tour include the Quad Cities, Guttenberg, McGregor, Marquette, Balltown, Bellevue, Hurtsville, Clinton and LeClaire.
+- Diane Van Wyngarden will lead the Best of the Upper Mississippi River Road Scholar tour Sept.
+8–14 and again Sept.
+22–28.
+Through these travel courses, participants from 15 states (first tour) and 13 states (second tour) will learn about community histories, local economies, innovative local projects and community challenges.
+Communities along the first tour include McGregor, Dubuque, Calmar, Spillville and Dyersville.
+The second tour will feature Marquette, the Quad Cities, Scott County and Decorah.